adamspierer/FreeClimber/README.md

 We've also included an additional video with a wagon-wheel effect to illustrate how the detector can still perform well, even with horizontal lines moving across the screen.
 See ./example\_other/clean\_background\_many\_flies\_with\_lines.h264

+Video files were recorded in h264 format (Raspberry Pi default) and can be incompatibile with certain media players.
+We recommend using [VLC media player](https://www.videolan.org/vlc/index.html).

 <h3>Usage</h3>

 The following is a general overview of the platform usage.
 For detailed instructions, please see our [tutorial page](https://github.com/adamspierer/FreeClimber/blob/master/TUTORIAL.md).